arhat-dev/dukkha/docs/renderers/template.md

 ## Interoperation with `shell` renderer

-There is a template func `shell` for running shell commands in template
+There is a template func `eval.Shell` for running shell commands in template

 ```yaml
 foo@template: |-